Morija is located between Maseru and

 must drive past the airport and go on for about 20km before you see

-signs on your left indicating Morija (the first sign for the Guest
+signs on your left indicating Morija (the 1st sign for Morija Guest

-Houses is also just before the turn-off).
+Houses is also just before the turn-off) and you turn left.
 If you come from

 Then go for about 1.5 km along the tar and ignore the turn-off on your

 right to Scott Hospital.
 Before the road bends sharply to the

 left, you will see the Post Office (a stone building with a green roof)